facebook/docusaurus/examples/example-docs/en/doc1.md

 To create a static build of your website, run the script:

 ```
-npm run docusaurus-build
+npm run build
 ```

-This will generate `.html` files from all of your docs and other pages included in `src`.
+This will generate `.html` files from all of your docs and other pages included in `pages/`.
 This allows you to check whether or not all your files are being generated correctly.
 The build folder is inside Docusaurus's directory inside `node_modules`.

 ### Publishing Your Website